aotta/PiRTOII/README.md

 PiRTO II  is the new version of my PiRTO multicart DIY yourself based on cheap "purple" Raspberry Pi Pico clone.

+added v.
+1.01: bug fixed (added test if more than 64 files in a folder)

 **WARNING!** "purple" Pico has not the same pinout of original Raspberry "green" ones, you MUST use the clone or you may damage your hardware.

 **NOTE** FAT FS used for flash file management is quite simple, you can't use FILENAME LONGER THAN 32 BYTES INCLUDED SUFFIX!!!!!